serhat-alkin/krakenflex-backend-task/README.md

 # KrakenFlex Back End Test
+## The "Setup and Implementation Details" section has been placed at the bottom of the README file.
 ## Introduction

 This test is designed to help you showcase your back end engineering skills.
 We are interested to see how you work and